 Typically, landlord insurance costs more than other forms of coverage since it has greater liability and bigger structures.
 Expect that you’ll pay 20% more for landlord insurance per year than you would for homeowners insurance.
 This means that landlord insurance will cost about $1,300 for a year.

 Unfortunately, landlord insurance doesn’t have an average price.
 Prices fluctuate dramatically based on several factors.
 It also varies according to the state, country, city, and even block that the property is situated.
 Apart from this, the price also varies according to the different kinds of rental properties that you have.
 These include:

 - Two family home

 - Apartment building- five-plus rentals

-- Liability coverage – this will secure you in the case some try to damage or harm your property.
+- Liability coverage – this will secure you in the case someone damages or harms your property.
 It can be a tenant or guest.

 - Property damage – this will secure your homes from buildings, sheds, pools, gym, lounge area, and other structures, including your fixtures and equipment.

-- Worker’s compensation – this will safeguard you and your maintenance staff in case there’s someone is injured while on the job or has suffered from a medical condition caused by their line of work.
+- Workers’ compensation – this will safeguard you and your maintenance staff in case someone is injured while on the job or has suffered from a medical condition caused by their line of work.